Dogs No Dogs

 Description

-Vernal Falls (the first 2 miles of the run).
-This is an extremely popular day trip!
-For runners traveling North Bound (NOBO) ending the trail in Yosemite Valley the crowds can be overwhelming after being on the trail for several days.
+Vernal Falls (the first 2 miles of the route).
+This is an extremely popular day trip.
+For hikers traveling North Bound (NOBO) ending the trail in Yosemite Valley the crowds can be overwhelming after being on the trail for several days.

-The John Muir Trail is the same path used to run to the top of
+The John Muir Trail is the same path used by many people to climb to the top of

-Clouds Rest Trail cut off (about 7.5 miles from the valley floor) so runners might find this section impacted.
-Runners will encounter countless switchbacks on the JMT, but the trail is well maintained.
+Clouds Rest Trail cut off (about 7.5 miles from the valley floor) so JMT hikers might find this section quite impacted.
+Once the trail splits from the

 If you are planning a through trip, resupplying will be required!